 If you had to choose between the different areas in Botswana, which would you pick, and why?

 If I was choosing for my guests I would choose Khwai because of the remarkable wildlife and the combination of Okavango Delta landscape and typical African Savannah.
-If I was to choose for myself I guess it would have to be Cwikumba Pans in eastern Chobe.
+If I was to choose for myself I guess it would have to be Chikumba Pans in eastern Chobe.
 Few people go there and as a result the wildlife is very skittish but my first love is the wilderness and the tranquility of being away from everyone else.
 There is nothing like sitting in absolute silence at a waterhole for five hours letting Africa come to you.

 What is the most unusual sighting that you’ve had whilst on safari?

-If we exclude the family of Mozambican refugees that I found seeking refuge from a pride of lions in a tree, I would have to say it was a leopard stalking and killing a crocodile.
+If we exclude the family of Mozambican refugees that I found seeking refuge from a pride of lion in a tree, I would have to say it was a leopard stalking and killing a crocodile.
 As a young man in my twenties I was convinced I would be retired by the time I'd seen anything like this, and without warning there was a blur of spots, a huge splash and a stone dead crocodile being dragged from the water.

 How did you come to set up the Okavango Guiding School?